Healthy Nurse, Healthy Nation® Blog - Balanced Bites: How Nurses Can Master Eating in Moderation

 For more information on using moderation in a healthy diet, read about some of our #healthynurses:

-Keep going!
-Join us for our upcoming Mindful Eating Challenge running from March 11–22.
-We’ll discover the magic of mindful portions — where each bite is a step toward a healthier, more harmonious you.
+Want to do more?
+Try our Mindful Eating Challenge on your own or with a friend or colleague and discover the magic of mindful portions — where each bite is a step toward a healthier, more harmonious you.

 Not a member of Healthy Nurse, Healthy Nation (HNHN) yet?
 Join today!